Biometric Residence Permits (BRPs)

 The BRP does not need to be carried at all times.
 However, the card will need to be produced for specified immigration purposes such as returning to the UK from travelling abroad.

-A BRP will be valid for the duration of the person’s limited leave, or for a maximum of 10 years.
+A BRP is valid for the duration of the person’s limited leave, or for a maximum of 10 years.

 What will I need to do if I am making a postal student visa extension application?

-The way the process will work with postal applications is that the Home Office will wait until they have processed the fee for the extension application before sending you (and your dependants) a biometric notification letter.
+The Home Office will wait until they have processed the fee for the extension application before sending you (and your dependants) a biometric notification letter.

 The letter will ask you (and your dependants) to attend a local Post Office branch in order to have your biometrics taken.
 You have up to 15 working days from the date of the letter to do this.
 The nearest Post Office to Cardiff University is on the lower ground floor of Queens Arcade (No. 45-46), Queen Street, CF10 2BY.
 To help you find it, go to Bing Maps and type in the post code.

-- You need to take the bar coded biometric notification letter from the UKBA to the Post Office
+- You need to take the bar coded biometric notification letter from the Home Office to the Post Office

 - It will cost £19.20 per person